The Drifter (video game): Development

 The Drifter was developed by Powerhoof, an independent Australian studio best known for its pixel-art games.
 The project was primarily led by Dave Lloyd and Barney Cumming, who handled writing, design, programming and art, respectively.
 Initially conceived as a short game jam prototype, The Drifter evolved into a full-length title over several years of part-time development.
 The team aimed to create a streamlined adventure experience that maintained the storytelling depth of classic point-and-click games while reducing player friction through modern design choices.
 The game features fully voiced dialogue and a dark, cinematic soundtrack, with visual influences drawn from 1980s thrillers and sci-fi.
 It was built using PowerQuest, a Unity tool, developed by Lloyd specifically for creating 2D point and click adventure games, and translated into German by Marcel Weyers for the launch in July 2025.

+On January 13, 2026, the game received an update adding French, Italian, and Spanish localizations, along with support for fan translations, quality-of-life improvements, numerous bug fixes, text corrections, and behind-the-scenes optimizations.
+The additional localization work was handled by the localization collective Warlocs.
+Concha Fernández served as the Spanish translator, Christophe Pallarès translated the French version, and the Italian localization was completed by Carlo De Rensis, Juny Gentile, and Stefano Rossitto.
+Marcel Weyers returned as localization manager for the project.

 Reception

-The Drifter received "generally favorable reviews" by critics according to review aggregator Metacritic.
+The Drifter received "generally favorable reviews" by critics according to review aggregator platform Metacritic.

 Brodie Gibbons from Press Start Australia described The Drifter as "a thriller from start to finish," praising its relentless pacing and gripping narrative delivery.

 4Players praised The Drifter as a gritty, high-intensity thriller with strong atmosphere, sharp writing, and compelling pacing that sets it apart from more traditional point-and-click games.
 The review highlighted its "hidden gem" quality but also noted minor drawbacks, including some puzzles that are too easy and the limited Michael Crichton influence.

 Alexander Bohn-Elias from Eurogamer Germany gave 5 out of 5 stars, and described the game as "the best point-and-click adventure [he has] ever played".
 He also praised the strong characters, fantastic voice actors, and German subtitles.